Cooking My Dreams

 Sole Fish in creamy Lemon Milk Sauce

-It's a creamy sauce made with milk and butter and a hint of lemon, and it goes perfect with Sole fish because it's a tender white fish but it also has a distinct flavour of its own which I love.
+The creamy sauce is made with milk and butter and a hint of lemon, and it goes perfect with Sole fish because it's a tender white fish but it also has a distinct flavour of its own which I love.
 But of course you can also try this recipe with other white fishes if you'd like.

 How to clean fresh Sole fish